Esri/arcobjects-sdk-community-samples/README.md

 ## Features

-This repository contains 229 ArcObjects SDK Samples shown in detail in the [ArcObjects SDK Community Samples list](#arcobjects-sdk-community-samples):
+This repository contains 229 ArcObjects SDK Samples which are all itemized in this [ArcObjects SDK Community Samples list](#arcobjects-sdk-community-samples)

 ## Instructions